LukasMoll/simple_table_editor/README.md

 The editor includes undo functionality that allows users to revert their actions to a previous state, enhancing the flexibility and usability of the table manipulation process.
 This feature is crucial for managing mistakes and refining table data without having to manually reverse each change.

-Each formula feature is designed to provide maximum flexibility and control to the user, ensuring that SimpleTableEditor can handle a variety of data manipulation tasks effectively.

 ## Implementation Details

 ### Design Patterns and Architecture